active-place

 The Queenstown Trail

-Linking Queenstown, Arrowtown and the Gibbston Valley, this trail network is the ultimate way to reach many of the region’s iconic attractions while soaking up its world-famous scenery.
-Rides range from easy lakeside jaunts to cross-country treks to winery tours, offering adventures to suit cyclists of almost every ability and area of interest.
-Visitors are spoilt for choice on this trail network, which dishes up sublime scenery while linking many of the attractions the Queenstown region is famous for.
-Multiple access and bike hire points, open landscapes and clear signage make for easy navigation, while wide, smooth terrain means riders can keep their eyes front and camera at the ready.
-Gold rush-era Arrowtown is the starting point for the intermediate Arrow River Bridges Ride that takes in photogenic bridges, country lanes and an old gold miners’ road to historic Kawarau Bridge, site of the world’s original bungy jump operation and a chance to strike the big bounce off the bucket list.
-Kawarau Bridge signals the start of the Gibbston River Ride, an easy meander through the ‘Valley of the Vines’ and a brilliant way to explore the wineries lining this iconic Central Otago landscape.https://www.nzcycletrail.com/find-your-ride/23-great-rides/the-queenstown-trail
+Linking Queenstown, Arrowtown, and the Gibbston Valley, this trail network is the ultimate way to explore many of the region’s iconic attractions while soaking up its world-famous scenery.
+The rides range from easy lakeside jaunts to cross-country treks and winery tours, offering adventures to suit cyclists of almost every ability and interest.
+Visitors are spoiled for choice on this trail network, which serves up sublime scenery while connecting many of the attractions the Queenstown region is known for.
+With multiple access and bike hire points, open landscapes, and clear signage, navigation is a breeze.
+The wide, smooth terrain means riders can keep their eyes forward and their cameras ready.
+There's something magical about starting your journey in gold rush-era Arrowtown.
+The intermediate Arrow River Bridges Ride takes you through picturesque bridges, country lanes, and an old gold miners’ road to the historic Kawarau Bridge.
+This site is home to the world’s original bungee jump operation, offering a thrilling way to check the big bounce off your bucket list.
+The Kawarau Bridge marks the beginning of the Gibbston River Ride, an easy meander through the 'Valley of the Vines' and a brilliant way to explore the wineries lining this iconic Central Otago landscape.
+For a touch of history, don't miss the charming shops and cafes in Arrowtown, where you can enjoy a delicious pastry or sip on a flat white before heading out on your adventure.

 unLiked